I believe ...

 I get it.
 I know what it feels like to have a story burning inside you that you can’t quite pin down.
 In my early fifties, I tried to wrestle my first book to the ground—at writers’ conferences and writing groups, on Post-it notes covering my living room walls and index cards scattered on my bedroom floor.
 I had so many different voices telling me to do so many different things that I couldn’t tune into my own voice.
 I was frustrated, overwhelmed, confused, and embarrassed.
 Was I ever going to get this book done?

 A book coach changed my life.
 When I couldn’t stand one more friend asking me, “When’s your book going to be published?”
 I decided to work with a book coach.
 With her help, I clarified my main point, then wrote forward with confidence as I submitted pages every week.
-But one day my fingers took a detour and traveled to a deeply vulnerable story I wasn’t certain I could stomach sharing.
-But I did share that story.
-I trusted my book coach.
-She knew me, and I knew her.
-She was a safe place.
+But one day my fingers took a detour and traveled to a deeply vulnerable story I wasn’t sure I could stomach sharing.
+But because of the trust between my book coach and me, I did share that story with her, which changed the trajectory of my life.

 Just the facts, ma'am: